w-alves/leads-recommender/README.md

    >  Make sure that the portfolio meets the _necessary standards_.

 In the first run, the model will be trained, but in others sections this will not be necessary.
 All the results will be in "output" folder.

-> **Portfolio necessary standards**:
->
-> The portfolio should at least contain a column called 'ID' with the IDs of the companies that are customers of yours and is located at the 'portfolios' folder.

 ## About the project